 - Indoor or outdoor: Gym holds for bouldering and sport climbing are more three-dimensional, bigger, rounder, and usually have better contact friction than rock footholds.
 As a general rule of thumb, softer shoes are going to perform better on artificial walls and soft rock where friction is a priority, and stiffer shoes will be better suited to hard rock, where edging on smaller features is the name of the game.

 - Length of climb: Climbs that require longer periods of time on the wall will benefit from stiffer shoes, as they reduce the strain on your calves and ligaments in your feet, allowing you to climb comfortably for a longer period of time.

 - Type of rock/route characteristics: The type of rock you are climbing on is going to have a big impact on the right shoe for the job.

-While this might not be the single most important factor to consider, it’s certainly worthy of a mention.
-Besides how well a shoe fits, and how well it matches the type of terrain, make sure to have a think about your natural climbing style is the other factor that will impact how well a climbing shoe will suit you.
+While this might not be the single most important factor to consider, it’s certainly worthy of mention.
+Besides how well a shoe fits, and how well it matches the type of terrain, you should reflect on your natural climbing style as this will inevitably impact how well a climbing shoe will suit you.